npofsi/SioButton/README.EN.md

 All voices are stored in `assets/voices.json`，you should modify it as well.

-If you want modify an exist file please delete it and add a new file with different name to avoid browser cache issue.
+If you want modify an exist file, please delete it and add a new file with different name to avoid browser cache issue.

 ### Translation